serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## Accessibility

-It´s very important to make the app usable to everybody, a voice can describe whatever happens in the screen, vibrations (haptics) can give information about an action, different text sizes can be supported...
+It´s very important to make the app usable to everybody, a voice can describe whatever happens on the screen, vibrations (haptics) can give information about an action, different text sizes can be supported...

 ### Dynamic Type

-Some people needs bigger fonts to be able to read the texts in the screen, there are a lot of apps out there that don't support the **Dynamic Type** feature.
+Some people need bigger fonts to be able to read the texts on the screen, there are a lot of apps out there that don't support the **Dynamic Type** feature.

-For texts in SwiftUI, the simplest way of doing it, is applying the view modifier `font` with any of the default fonts:
+For texts in SwiftUI, the simplest way of doing it is applying the view modifier `font` with any of the default fonts:

 ```swift
 // ...